edwardcrompton/twitter-friends/readme.md

 Check again if it's necessary to store profiles in a formal table or whether caching and expiry will do.
 Aim: See when people unfollow (i.e. diff).

+Database storage and variable storage is all file based a the moment.
+Making it db based would be better.

 Concentrate on a self hosted system designed to gather information for a single user.